filippi-claudia/champ/README.md

 CHAMP relies on various other program packages:

 1. [Parser](https://github.com/neelravi/mpi-libfdf-parser):
    An easy-to-use and easy-to-extend keyword-value pair based input file parser written in Fortran 2008.
-This parser uses a heavily modified libFDF library and is written by Ravindra Shinde.
-The parser is built in the code, however, the parser folder can be easily adapted by any other Fortran-based code.
+This parser uses a heavily modified libFDF library and is written by [Ravindra Shinde](https://github.com/neelravi).
+It can parse keyword-value pairs, blocks of data, and general variables with different physical units in an order-independent manner.
+Our implementation can handle multiple data types and file formats.
+The parser is kept as a library in the code, however, it can be easily adapted by any other Fortran-based code.

 2. GAMESS:
    For finite systems the starting wavefunction is obtained from the